 Tupelo Press is delighted to announce that we will publish four manuscripts submitted to us throughout this year’s July Open Reading Period.

-We also wish to honor several runners-up, along with a list of manuscripts that we found so very deserving, and have referred to as Other Manuscripts of Extraordinary Merit.
+We also wish to honor a list of manuscripts that we found so very deserving, and have referred to as Other Manuscripts of Extraordinary Merit.

 Please read on for those names.
-But first, we’d like to extend our sincerest thanks to an accomplished team of preliminary readers.
-Their feedback was invaluable as we reviewed this year’s stunning set of submissions.
 Final selections were made by Kristina Marie Darling, Editor-in-Chief, Cassandra Cleghorn, Poetry Editor, and Jeffrey Levine, Artistic Director.
 Each of the selected poets will receive a $1,000 advance, as well as publication, publicity and distribution by Tupelo Press.

 We are proud and honored to select for publication the following four manuscripts:

-- THINE, submitted by Kate Partridge of Denver, Colorado.
+- Force Drift: An Essay in the Epic, submitted by Jeffrey Pethybridge of Denver, Colorado.

 About Our Four Selected Authors: